Health – Current Opportunities

 China California Heart Watch

-The China California Heart Watch, a non-for-profit charity whose mission includes medical research, teaching and clinical care in rural Yunnan Province, China is seeking students, particularly those interested in future careers in medicine, public health, or related fields to participate in an internship this year.
+The China California Heart Watch, a non-for-profit charity whose mission includes medical research, teaching and clinical care in rural Yunnan Province, China is seeking students, particularly those interested in future careers in medicine, public health, or related fields to participate in an externship this year.
 This program allows students the opportunity for first-hand experience of medical problems – particularly cardiovascular problems – and care in the impoverished communities of Yunnan.

 The internship will be conducted under the direction of Professor Bob Detrano, MD/PhD of the University of California, Irvine and Professor PC Chow, MD of the Hong Kong Queen Mary’s Hospital.
 Students are required to cover the cost of all travel expenses to/from and within China, including room, board, and food.
 The program requests a tax-free donation of $2100 for the summer program.
-The dates of the summer internship will be July 10, 2014 – July 28, 2014 and to attend, students must arrive in Dali, China by July 9, 2014 to attend the training session between July 10 – July 12.
+The first session of the summer externship will be July 1, 2015 – July 22, 2015 in Qua Jing Prefecture, Yunnan.
+The second session is July 26, 2015 – August 15, 2015 in Wen Shan Prefecture, Yunnan.

 For more information and to apply online, visit China California Heart Watch or contact email@example.com.